metiu19/Google-Calendar-Telegram-Bot/README.md

 ## Set up
 1. Download all files
-2. Go in to directory and execute `npm i` (or `npm install --save` if you are using an old version of node) to download all teh package
+2. Go in to directory and execute `npm i` (or `npm install --save` if you are using an old version of node) to download all the package
 3. Create and fill `tokens.json`
 4. Run `node index.js` to start the bot.
-When "Bot started" apper in console the bot is redy
+When "Bot started" appaer in console the bot is redy

 ### How to fill `tokens.json`